 In addition, these capabilities must be available with zero impact to application architecture, performance and DevSecOps.

 To learn more about Avocado and how we can help you stepup your security posture with real time threat response, visit https://www.avocadosys.com.
-You can also email us at: firstname.lastname@example.org set up a personalized demo.
+You can also email us at firstname.lastname@example.org to up a personalized demo.